-You can choose from different Canada Life segregated funds and this broad choice provides a good opportunity for you to diversify.
-In addition, there are portfolio funds that are specially designed to increase diversification.
-We refer to our asset allocation funds as Canada Life portfolio funds.
-They are explained in more detail below.
+You can choose from different Canada Life segregated funds which provides a good opportunity for you to diversify.
+In addition, there are asset and income allocation funds that are specially designed to increase diversification.
 All the segregated funds currently available are described in detail in the Fund Facts booklet which is provided with this information folder.